thorbenprimke/realm-recyclerview/README.md

 * Pull-to-refresh (backed by SwipeRefreshLayout)
 * Infinite scrolling (callback for more data fetching)
 * Section headers (backed by SuperSLiM)
+* Optional horizontal orientation (currently only for linear layouts)

 ##How To Include It:

 ```